OSVVM/OSVVM-Scripts/README.rst

 - library <library> [<path>]
    - Make this library the active library.
 Create it if it does not exist.
+   - If path is specified, libraries are created there.
-     Libraries are created in the path specified by VhdlLibraryDirectory in Scripts/OsvvmScriptDefaults.tcl.
+   - If path is not specified, libraries are created in the path specified by SetLibraryDirectory and library variable settings
+   - To find an OSVVM created library use: ``library <library> [OsvvmLibraryPath <path>]``
 - LinkLibrary <library> [<path>]
    - Create a mapping to a library that was already created.
 - LinkLibraryDirectory [LibraryDirectory]